Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Preliminary Study

 \subsection{Analysis}

-The results of our pilot experiments on Llama3.1-8B are shown in Table~\ref{llama:pre}, where in method labels ($a$:$b$) denotes the client ratio $a$:$b$ (benign:malicious).
-We find that FedLLM is highly sensitive to malicious updates: even a 20\% proportion of malicious clients significantly degrades the global model’s safety and increases harmful content generation, and further increases lead to continuous deterioration.
+The results of our preliminary study on Llama3.1-8B are shown in Table~\ref{llama:pre}, where \(a{:}b\) denotes the benign:malicious client ratio.
+We find that FedLLM is highly sensitive to malicious updates: even a 20\% proportion of malicious clients significantly degrades the global model's safety and increases harmful content generation, and further increases lead to continued deterioration.
 We observe a consistent trend on Qwen2.5-7B (see Table~\ref{tab:qwen_pre} in Appendix~\ref{app:qwen_pre}).
-In addition, Figure~\ref{fig:lora-all} visualizes the first-layer LoRA B-matrix weight distributions across four dataset combinations, highlighting the separability of malicious and benign samples in the LoRA space.
+In addition, Figure~\ref{fig:lora-all} visualizes the first-layer LoRA $B$-matrix update distributions across four dataset combinations, highlighting the separability of malicious and benign samples in the LoRA space.